equinor/ert/README.md

 $ ert --help
 ```

-or, for the latest development version:
+or, for the latest development version (requires Python development headers):

 ``` sh
 $ pip install git+https://github.com/equinor/ert.git@main
 $ ert --help
 ```

-The `ert` program is based on two different repositories:

-1. [resdata](https://github.com/Equinor/resdata) which contains utilities to read and write Eclipse files.

-2. ert - this repository - the actual application and all of the GUI.

-ERT is now Python 3 only.
-The last Python 2 compatible release is [2.14](https://github.com/equinor/ert/tree/version-2.14)
+For examples and help with configuration, see the [ert Documentation](https://ert.readthedocs.io/en/latest/getting_started/configuration/poly_new/guide.html#configuration-guide).

 ### Installing on Macs with ARM CPUs

-A few of ERT's dependencies aren't compiled for ARM CPUs.
+A few of ert's dependencies aren't compiled for ARM CPUs.
 Because of this,
 we need to do some Rosetta "hot swapping".

 First, install Rosetta by running `softwareupdate --install-rosetta [--agree-to-license]`